Sydney-Informatics-Hub/training.artemis.python/_episodes/02-multiproc_mpi.md

 ~~~
 {: .output}

+## Getting Data and Files for this Course:

 Lets run a larger piece of code in the traditional PBS script manner that utilises the multiprocessing library.
 You'll need some files for this and other training demonstrations covered today.

-If your not still in an interactive session, create another one
+If your not still in an interactive session, create another one.
+This is option but will make transfers faster - if there are enough cpu resources on the training node.

 ~~~
 qsub -I -P Training -l select=1:ncpus=6:mem=6GB -l walltime=00:10:00